khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Right to left languages

-Button alignment should be reversed for RTL languages, but order should remain the same.
+Button alignment should be reversed for [Right-to-left languages](/usability/i18n), but order should remain the same.

 ### Dos and dont’s